 A synthetic biology-based molecular diagnostics platform to empower patients and consumers with low-cost, self-diagnostic tests

-The DROP platform uses freeze-dried synthetic gene networks as programmable molecular diagnostic devices.
+The INSPECTR platform (previously known as DROP) uses freeze-dried synthetic gene networks as programmable molecular diagnostic devices.
 These devices combine cellular components with programmable synthetic biosensors to couple the detection of a target nucleic acid molecule to the production of a detectible reporter protein.
 Target nucleic acids may be DNA or RNA of an infectious pathogen or host cell, and detection can be programmed to distinguish targets based on a single nucleotide.
 While any reporter may be encoded, the current reporter system is based on bioluminescence and the output signal is captured with instant film.

 The process is operational at room temperature and does not require power or an instrument.
 The ultra low-cost cell extract and rapidly-deployable sensors encoded in DNA are stabilized by freeze drying for distribution and long-term storage without refrigeration.
 The diagnostic is activated by simple rehydration with a diagnostic sample such as saliva, blood, or urine.

 The INSPECTR platform does not require purification of the target nucleic acid from the crude sample and facilitates development of simple-to-operate systems for the detection of priority agents in consumer and global health applications.
 This disruptive technology aims to empower patients and consumers with low-cost, self-diagnostic tests, and may further enable the productive use of molecular diagnostics in a broader range applications where cost and portability are key factors.